Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 Note on The Stewardship Kit (what it actually does)

-Building governance artifacts is the technical challenge.
+Building governance templates and instruments is the technical challenge.
 Presenting them without authority to compel is the political challenge.
 Module IV addresses what most workshops ignore: How do you get stewardship established when you can’t mandate it?
 Traditional workshops end at artifact creation, assuming practitioners have authority to implement.

 That assumption fails in federated contexts where: